 2. They know, like and trust the entrepreneur.
 Like with friends and family investments, sometimes angels know and trust the entrepreneurs and want to help them succeed.

 3. They feel they can add real value: many angels have lots of relevant experience that can help the companies they fund, from experience hiring staff to connections with key potential customers or suppliers.
 If angels can see their involvement adding a lot of value to the company, they might be very interested in investing.

 4. Sometimes the angel wants or likes the action.
 Simply put, angel investing is exciting.
 It is generally a higher risk/higher reward version of the public stock markets requiring a more entrepreneurial analysis which is highly intriguing.

-26,300 entrepreneurs received angel during the first half of 2011.
-That's a lot of entrepreneurs.
-If you need funding, there is no reason you shouldn't be able to also raise angel funding in the next 6 months.
+26,300 entrepreneurs received angel during the second half of last year.
+That’s a lot of entrepreneurs.
+If you need funding, there is no reason you shouldn’t be able to also raise angel funding in the next 6 months.